tomodjuro/Drone-live-stream-catching-app/README.md

 ## Running the Application (Development)

-1. Ensure `ffplay.exe` and the `MonaServer` directory are present in the project folder.
+1. Ensure `ffplay.exe` is present in the project folder.
 2. Run the main script:
    ```bash
    python mona_launcher.py